 She later earned a bachelor’s degree in nursing and a master’s degree in nursing education administration, both at The Catholic University of America in Washington, D.C., and a doctorate in higher education at Saint Louis University.
 She was the academic dean and professor at Newman University and professor at the School of Nursing at the University of Kansas and at The Catholic University of America.

 During her academic career, she established a master’s degree in gerontological nursing and wrote books including “Aging: A Holistic Perspective,” published articles in professional nursing magazines, and presented workshops, conferences, and institutes.
 She was also a member of the Wichita Province leadership Team from 1992 to 1996.

 Upon retirement in 2001, she wrote grants and raised funds for several Wichita social service agencies.
 She served four terms on the Newman University Board of Trustees and served on the board of eight other agencies.

-Preceding her in death were her parents; her brothers Herman, Vernon and Frank, and her sister Francita, an Adorer.
-She is survived by nieces and nephews; cousins, including ASC Sisters Francella, Jeannine, Mary Ann, Teresa and Philomena Bahr; and her ASC community.
+Preceding her in death were her parents; her brothers Herman, Vernon, and Frank, and her sister Francia, an Adorer.
+She is survived by nieces and nephews; cousins, including ASC Sisters Francella, Jeannine, Mary Ann, Teresa, and Philomena Bahr; and her ASC community.